balabky9/jayakalyan-trust/src/content/posts/2020-09-23-testimonial-ankit.md

 Ankit Dasgupta

 ***Today Ankit has an engineering degree from the University of Mumbai, and an MBA from MDI Gurgaon and ESCP Europe.
-He is also a Distinguished Toastmaster.***
+He is also a Distinguished Toastmaster.
+Currently he is working as an International Graduate at Standard Chartered Bank.***